Capital of Wales: Recognition of Cardiff

 The government of the Labour Prime Minister, Clement Attlee, had not named a capital of Wales during his government.
-Attlee noted that a number of cities made claims to the status, and that the Council for Wales and Monmouthshire did not raise what he considered to be a "domestic issue" with the Government.
+Attlee noted that a number of cities made claims to the status, and that the Council for Wales and Monmouthshire did not raise what he considered to be a domestic issue with the Government.
 In his inaugural speech as Lord Mayor of Cardiff, George Williams argued that Cardiff should be considered the capital of Wales.
 David Llewellyn was elected MP for Cardiff North in 1950 and also campaigned for recognising Cardiff.
 Campaigning for Cardiff stepped up and the city took steps to promote its 'Welshness'.
 The stalemate over which city should be the new capital was broken when Cardiganshire County Council decided to support Cardiff and, in a 1955 poll of local authorities, 134 out of 161 voted for the city.

-On 20 December 1955, Gwilym Lloyd-George, then Minister for Welsh Affairs and Home Secretary, proclaimed that Cardiff was the capital of Wales, in a reply to a Parliamentary question from David Llewellyn.
-Lloyd-George said that "no formal measures are necessary to give effect to this decision" The Encyclopedia of Wales says that the decision to recognise the city as the capital of Wales "had more to do with the fact that it contained marginal Conservative constituencies than any reasoned view of what functions a Welsh capital should have".
+On 20 December 1955, Gwilym Lloyd-George, then Minister for Welsh Affairs and Home Secretary, said the government woud regard Cardiff as the capital of Wales, in a reply to a Parliamentary question from David Llewellyn.
+Lloyd-George said that "no formal measures are necessary to give effect to this decision" The Encyclopaedia of Wales says that the decision to regard the city as the capital of Wales "had more to do with the fact that it contained marginal Conservative constituencies than any reasoned view of what functions a Welsh capital should have".

 Government institutions

 Cardiff only became a centre of national administration with the establishment of the Welsh Office in 1964, which later prompted the creation of various other public bodies such as the Arts Council of Wales and the Welsh Development Agency, most of which were based in Cardiff.

 In a 1997 referendum, Wales narrowly voted in favour of establishing the National Assembly for Wales (now known as the Senedd), although only 44% supported the proposal in Cardiff.
 Due to the relative lack of support for the Assembly locally, and disagreements between the Welsh Office and Cardiff Council over where it should sit, there was a brief period of speculation that the Assembly would be established elsewhere.
-However, the Assembly eventually located at Tŷ Hywel in Cardiff Bay in 1999.
-It has been based there ever since, moving to its present building in 2006.
+In March 1998, Ron Davies, then the Secretary of State for Wales, confirmed that the location would be in Cardiff.
+He said that the Cardiff proposals were "too compelling to resist", because "in making this decision, I am mindful that Wales has invested 40 years in promoting Cardiff as our capital city."
+After its inauguration in 1999, the Assembly initially met at a temporary home at Tŷ Hywel in Cardiff Bay, until the adjacent Senedd building was completed in 2006.
+It has been based there ever since.